faizansayyed/modern-web-engineering-handbook/react-advanced-interviews.md

 ## Mental model

-One-way server push over a long-lived HTTP response using `text/event-stream` and browser `EventSource`.
+The server maintains a persistent HTTP connection and pushes discrete text messages—formatted as `text/event-stream `—to the browser whenever new data is available.
+The browser's native `EventSource` API consumes this stream, automatically handling connection lifecycle, reconnections, and message parsing.

 **Use it for:** notifications, job progress, live dashboards, queue updates, and log tails where the browser mainly listens.